Preparing your business for sale in California requires focus and precise planning.

 Buyers approach financials with a forensic lens, seeking clarity on sustainability, margin resilience, and financial controls.
 Sellers must anticipate this level of review by building documentation that summarizes and explains financial behavior over time.

-• Detailed Recasting of Financials: Rather than simply outlining add-backs, prepare a complete recast of financial statements with annotations explaining non-operating income, personal expenses, or one-time events.
+- Detailed Recasting of Financials: Rather than simply outlining add-backs, prepare a comprehensive recast of financial statements with annotations that explain non-operating income, personal expenses, or one-time events.
 This provides a defensible earnings baseline and eliminates ambiguity in discretionary adjustments.

-• Audit-Ready Documentation: Organize documents while preparing for a formal audit—even if unaudited.
+- Audit-Ready Documentation: Organize documents while preparing for a formal audit, even if you are not currently undergoing one.
 Include bank reconciliations, monthly close checklists, and summary memos explaining manual journal entries outside automated workflows.

-Businesses with deferred revenue, multi-location accounting, or complex inventory processes must go further by providing allocation methodologies and internal audit logs.
-These demonstrate the integrity of the accounting function and help buyers validate line items within their own due diligence models.
+Businesses with deferred revenue, multi-location accounting, or complex inventory processes must go further by providing allocation methodologies and internal audit logs to ensure transparency and accuracy.
+These demonstrate the integrity of the accounting function and help buyers validate line items within their due diligence models.

 Prepare for Buyer-Level Scrutiny With CPA Collaboration